 And this one started out like many of the others with Duke in charge.

 Blue Devils coach Joanne P. McCallie groused about her team's lack of stops in the Notre Dame loss.
-There wasn't a similar drop off this time as the Tigers were held to 1-of-12 shooting the first eight minutes and Duke jumped out to an 11-2 lead.

 Things changed dramatically after that as Clemson found its shooting touch and Duke struggled to hold on to the ball.

 The Tigers took off on a 16-6 run to take an 18-17 lead on Dixon's steal and layup with 4:35 to go.
 Ka'lia Johnson came back moments later with basket in traffic and got fouled for a three-point play to retake the lead.

 Clemson moved back on top on Nyilah Jamison-Myers inside basket, 23-22, with 1:17 left.
 That's when Duke turned things up to score three baskets in the final minute.